VaclavDedik/jboss-seam/examples/readme.txt

 messages/             The Seam message list example demonstrating use
                       of the @DataModel annotation.

+metawidget/           The Seam booking, groovybooking, dvdstore examples implemented
+                      using metawidget to define the UI forms.

 nestedbooking/        The booking example modified to show the use of nested
                       conversations.